cfsengineering/CEASIOMpy/installation/INSTALLATION.md

 :x: No automatic installation script are available yet.

-You can install it manually, the basic steps are the following:
+You can try to install it manually, the basic steps are the following:

+:warning: For now it seems there are some issues with some packages (TiGL, smt) in the Conda environment.
+We are working on it.

 - Install [Miniconda](https://docs.conda.io/en/latest/miniconda.html)
 - Clone the [CEASIOMpy](https://github.com/cfsengineering/CEASIOMpy) repository